pnp/prompt-pulse/Documentation/Overview.md

 - In it's current iteration, Prompt Pulse shows ALL prompts that have been shared irrespective of where the app is installed (personal app or in a teams tab) so bear this in mind when sharing prompts.
 - Sharing prompts in a personal install of Prompt Pulse will also show these prompts in Prompt Pulse when installed as a teams tab.
+- Only group chats that include the Prompt Pulse service account/user will appear in the app.
+Users will need to add this account into the group chat manually in order for it to display.
+- The Prompt Pulse service account/user will be automatically added to Teams and Engage Communities when a prompt to the location for the first time.

 Bear the above in mind when using Prompt Pulse, in a future iteration we will look to add support for sharing and viewing prompts in only the team the app is installed in.

 ## Power Automate Flows

-There are 3 flows that are part of the Prompt Pulse solution, these are listed below along with a brief description of what these do, for more details please view the [Architecture](Architecture.md) documentation.
+There are 5 flows that are part of the Prompt Pulse solution, these are listed below along with a brief description of what these do, for more details please view the [Architecture](Architecture.md) documentation.

 - Send Prompt: This flow executes when a list item is created or modified in the 'Prompts' list and sends the prompt to the specified location using adaptive cards or in the case of Viva Engage, a message.
 - Send Scheduled Prompt: This flow runs on a recurrent schedule (5 minutes by default) and is responsible for checking for scheduled prompts in the list and sending these.
 - Like Prompt: This flow runs when a user clicks the **Like Prompt** button in the adaptive cards and adds the prompt to the users' liked prompts.
+- Get Group Chats: This flow is used in the Power App and retrieves a list of group chats that the current user is a member of where the Prompt Pulse account is a member of the chat.
+- Get Engage Communities: This flow is used in the Power App and returns a list of Viva Engage Communities that the current user is a member of.

 ## Data Storage